 In accordance with the Final Rule network adequacy requirements, DHCS will publish network adequacy standards on its website and will make available, upon request, standards in alternative formats for beneficiaries with disabilities.

 Plan Guidance The Department will work closely with the plans to ensure they have clear direction and guidance to meet the network standards.
 DHCS will seek feedback on the draft All Plan Letter (APL), which serves as policy guidance to the MCPs.
-DHCS will also work with the MCPs on readiness requirements that serves to demonstrate compliance with the policy requirements.
+DHCS will also work with the MCPs on readiness requirements that serve to demonstrate compliance with the policy requirements.
 Examples of deliverables requested include policies and procedures for referrals and out-of-network access.

 DHCS will also issue guidance to the DMCs through an APL.
 In a parallel process, DHCS will seek feedback and offer guidance to MHPs via a County Information Notice.
 Through this avenue, DHCS will provide policy direction to the MHPs that will reflect the network standards and DHCS expectations.